codatio/codat-docs/docs/bank-feeds/setup.md

 ```

-Once you decide to build this flow with Bank Feeds API, you need to configure Codat accordingly.
+Once you decide to build this flow with Bank Feeds, you need to configure Codat accordingly.
 Let's go through these requirements in detail.

-## Enable Bank Feeds API
+## Enable Bank Feeds

-Reach out to your Codat account manager to enable Bank Feeds API for your client.
+Reach out to your Codat account manager to enable Bank Feeds for your client.

 ## Manage data sources